 Here are some of the documents we require if buying new:

-- Copy of the Certificate of Completion (C.O.C)
+- Copy of the Certificate of Conformity (C.O.C)

 - Copy of the Purchase Invoice/agreement